 Brunch: it’s an institution.
 It may not be the most important meal of the day, but it’s definitely the best – if you know where to go.
 We’ve rounded up the best places for brunch in London, from the classic Wolseley to the hottest brunch party of the moment.
 Your weekend starts here…

-/ Best Bottomless Brunches in London Best New Restuarants in London
+Best Bottomless Brunches in London The Best Brunches in London: What’s Open?

 For an eat-until-you’re-beat veggie indulgence fused with bubbles and decadent settings, Malibu Kitchen at The Ned is your Saturday brunch go-to.
 The California-style feast launched this September, serving up an all-you-can-eat-inspired experience, but with a vegan/vegetarian twist.
 Indulge in delectable deep fried halloumi – perfectly paired with a dollop of tofu mayonnaise – alongside delicious pulled jackfruit and delightfully wholesome chia seed flat bread with creamy cashew spread, all whilst enjoying the pervading sounds of soulful jazz.
 But be sure to save room for the real pièce de résistance – the desserts table.
 From petit four-style lemon polenta and raw chocolate cakes to turmeric pavlova and charming chocolate cookies, there’s a treat to satisfy any bruncher’s sweet tooth.

 By Daniella Saunders.
 All-you-can-eat Saturday Brunch starts from £30 pp or £35 pp with an inclusive glass of prosecco.
 27 Poultry, London EC2R 8AJ. thened.com